Image

 • Secured $900+ in grants from established organizations to support our Unmanned Aerial Robotics Project

-• Actively developing the University of New Brunswick’s first fully autonomous competitive drone, designed to maximize payload capacity and optimize flight endurance through efficient system integration and power management.
+• Actively developing an autonomous quadcopter, designed to maximize payload capacity and optimize flight endurance through efficient system integration and power management.

 Scroll to Top